LeonardoESousa/nemoview/Tutorial/Tutorial.md

  - Transition: The kinds of transitions NEMO was able to compute.
 These are labeled by the initial state, an arrow indicating the kind of transition and final state.
 Radiative transitions are denoted by "->" whereas nonradiative transitions are denoted by "~>".

- - Rate: The rate associated for each transition in $s^{-1}$.

- - Error: The uncertainty due to sampling error associated to each rate estimate in $s^{-1}$.
+ - Rate: The rate associated for each transition along with the associated uncertainty due to sampling error in $s^{-1}$.

- - Prob: The probability for each transition in %.
-This probability is calculated by computing the ratio between the rate and the sum of all rates computed from that same initial state.
+ - Yield: The yield of each transition in %.
+The yield for transitions that do not involve the ground state is calculated by computing the ratio between the ISC rate and the sum of all rates computed from that same initial state.
+Yields for transitions to the ground state are computed by running a kinetic model and taking the ratio of each deactivation pathway.
+Yields of transitions to the ground state add up to 100%.

  - &lt;Gap&gt;: The average energy gap for each transition in eV.